-- (1) Contribute 0.5% of pay while participating in the RPRB.
-At termination you will receive a lump sum equal to the total of monthly pension benefits you would have received from your RPRB date up to your actual retirement date, plus investment earnings.
-The investment earnings will be equal to the net investment rate earned by the Retirement System's assets (see more below). - (2) Continue making 8% of pay contributions while participating in the RPRB.
+- (1) Continue making 9.5% of pay contributions while participating in the RPRB.
 At termination you will have the option of: - (i) Receiving a lump sum equal to the total of monthly pension benefits you would have received from your RPRB date up to your actual retirement date, plus investment earnings.
 The investment earnings will be credited according to the current RPRB interest credit schedule.
-In addition, you will receive a lifetime monthly pension benefit calculated based on your accrued benefit at your RPRB date. - (ii) A lifetime monthly pension calculated using your service, average final compensation and pension benefit formula as of the date you actually retire, not as of an earlier RPRB participation date.
+In addition, you will receive a lifetime monthly pension benefit calculated based on your accrued benefit at your RPRB date. - (ii) A lifetime monthly pension calculated using your service, average final compensation and pension benefit formula as of the date you actually retire, not as of an earlier RPRB participation date. - (2) Contribute 0.5% of pay while participating in the RPRB.
+At termination you will receive a lump sum equal to the total of monthly pension benefits you would have received from your RPRB date up to your actual retirement date, plus investment earnings.
+The investment earnings will be equal to the net investment rate earned by the Retirement System's assets (see more below).